Alexander Campbell DesBrisay (politician)

 DesBrisay was reelected in the 1866 New Brunswick general election won by his party.
 On August 16, 1867, Premier Andrew Wetmore appointed him to the Cabinet as a Minister without Portfolio.
-He held this appointment until May 25, 1870, when the Administration was re-organized under the leadership of the new Liberal-Conservative Party Premier, George E. King.
+He held this appointment until May 25, 1870, when the administration was reorganized under the leadership of the new Liberal-Conservative Party premier, George E. King.

 He was returned to office again in the 1870 provincial election.
-That fall he resigned his seat in order to run in the November 25 Federal by-election for a seat in the House of Commons of Canada for the constituency of Restigouche to replace William Murray Caldwell who had died in office.
+That fall he resigned his seat in order to run in the November 25 Federal by-election for a seat in the House of Commons of Canada for the constituency of Restigouche to replace William Murray Caldwell, who had died in office.
 Unsuccessful in his bid for federal office, DesBrisay returned to private business but died a few years later from smallpox at Dalhousie, New Brunswick.
 He is buried in the Presbyterian Church Cemetery in Bathurst.